gwenaellarmet/reedsy-assignment/README.md

     - Cover image - DONE
     - Title - DONE
-    - Author - TODO
+    - Author - DONE
-    - Votes - TODO
+    - Votes - DONE
-    - Published date (bonus points for relative time) - TODO
+    - Published date (bonus points for relative time) - DONE

 * When a book is clicked it then displays the books show page. - DONE